The Frontlines of Peace in Israel and Palestine

 A Discussion With Prof. Séverine Autesserre, Dr. Dahlia Scheindlin, Moien Odeh and Dr. Dana Landau

-The webcast begins with an introductory presentation by Prof. Séverine Autesserre on her book, followed by a discussion with Dr. Dahlia Scheindlin and Moien Odeh on its implications for Israel and Palestine.
-This webcast will be moderated and co-hosted by Dr. Dana Landau from swisspeace.
+June 24, 2021 — Prof. Séverine Autesserre delivers a presentation on her book, The Frontlines of Peace, then participates in a discussion with Dr. Dahlia Scheindlin and Moien Odeh on the book's implications.
+This conversation was moderated and co-hosted by Dr. Dana Landau of swisspeace.
+(1 hr.)

 About the Webcast